-(Cu FY 2024-25 (Current Financial Year) FY 2023-24 (Previous Financial Year) Reused Recycled Safely Disposed Reused Recycled Safely Disposed Plastics (including packaging) The Company disposes its packaging waste through authorized vendors and recyclers, ensuring no landfills of the waste disposed.
-E-waste Not Applicable Hazardous waste The company is collaborating wit h the industry to find a practical so olution for reclaim ing products at Other waste end of life, which poses challenges of collection from dispersed individual customers, non availability of vendors for seggregation of components and non availability of environment friendly disposal facilities.
+(Cu FY 2024-25 (Current Financial Year) FY 2023-24 vious Financial Y ear) Reused Recycled Safely Disposed Reused Recycled Safely Disposed Plastics (including packaging) The Company disposes its packaging waste through authorized vendors and recyclers, ensuring no landfills of the waste disposed.
+E-waste Not Applicable Hazardous waste The company is collaborating wit h the industry to find a practical so olution for reclaim ing products at Other waste of vendors for facilities.
+Howe The company is collaborating with the industry to find a practical solution for reclaiming products at end of life, which poses challenges of collection from dispersed individual customers, non availability of vendors for seggregation of components and non availability of environment friendly disposal facilities.
 However majority of products due to their nature (mattresses, pillows and cushions etc.), have long in-use life and reusable multiple number of times.